HJK-X/in-context-learning/README.md

 - The `polynomial-regression.ipynb` notebook tests the ability of a transformer to learn general polynomial regression.
 - The `knn-classification.ipynb` notebook tests the ability of a transformer to learn knn-based classification.

+To recompute our plots:
+- The `review.ipynb` notebook contains code to plot the pre-computed metrics and evaluate them on new data.

 ```bibtex
     @InProceedings{garg2022what,
         title={What Can Transformers Learn In-Context?
 A Case Study of Simple Function Classes},